Truth bomb: your passion is NOT your purpose.

 Purpose Is About Why

-Purpose is the why behind your dreams.
+Purpose is the why behind your passions.
 It’s the reason you’re doing what you do.
 It’s what brings meaning to your life and a deeper sense of fulfilment.

-You’re not just pursuing your dream because you like it, because it feels good.
+You’re not just pursuing your passion because you like it, because it feels good.
 There’s a deeper reason behind it driving all your actions.

 Your purpose doesn’t change.
 You can manifest your purpose in different ways throughout your life, but the reason behind it stays the same.